Discover Jesus \ Events \The Last Supper

 The Alpheus twins brought out the bread and wine, along with the bitter herbs and dried fruit paste, for the next course of the Last Supper.
 The apostles ate in silence for a few minutes, but Jesus' cheerful demeanor soon drew them into conversation, and the meal proceeded as if nothing unusual had happened to disturb the good cheer and social harmony of this exceptional occasion.

-After all of them had asked, Jesus said, "While I must go to the Father, it wasn't necessary for one of you to become a traitor to fulfill the Father's will.
-This is the result of the hidden evil in the heart of someone who didn't love the truth with their whole being.
-How deceitful is the intellectual pride that precedes spiritual downfall!
-My friend of many years, who even now eats my bread, is willing to betray me, just as he dips his hand with me in the dish."
+After all of them had asked, Jesus said, "While it is necessary that I go to the Father, it was not required that one of you should become a traitor to fulfill the Father’s will.
+This is the coming to fruit of the concealed evil in the heart of one who failed to love the truth with his whole soul.
+How deceitful is the intellectual pride that precedes the spiritual downfall!
+My friend of many years, who even now eats my bread, will be willing to betray me, even as he now dips his hand with me in the dish."

-When Jesus spoke these words, they all began to ask again, "Is it me?"
-Judas, who sat on Jesus' left, also asked, "Is it me?"
+When Jesus spoke these words, they all began to ask again, "Is it I?"
+Judas, who sat on Jesus' left, also asked, "Is it I?"
 Jesus dipped the bread in the dish of herbs, handed it to Judas, and said, "You have said."

 The other apostles didn't hear Jesus speak to Judas.
-After telling them about these events so that they would know he foresaw them, Jesus leaned over to Judas and said, "Do what you've decided to do quickly."
+After telling them about these events so that they would know he foresaw them, Jesus leaned over to Judas and said, "What you have decided to do, do quickly."

 When Judas heard these words, he got up from the table and quickly left the room, going out into the night to do what he had planned to do.
 When the other apostles saw Judas leave quickly after Jesus spoke to him, they thought he had gone to get something else for the supper or run some other errand for the Master, as they assumed he still had the money bag.